 Losing one or more teeth can be devastating for both your overall oral health and your once-confident smile.
-Here in Denver, our dedicated team at Pearl Dentistry offers several rejuvenating solutions for this serious issue, but above all else, we strongly recommend that patients consider dental implants.
+Our dedicated team at Pearl Dentistry offers several rejuvenating solutions for this serious issue, but above all else, we strongly recommend that patients consider dental implants in Denver.
 Unlike traditional bridges and dentures, implants are revolutionary in their ability to perfectly mimic natural teeth, and you’ll be amazed by how seamless the final results are.
-Contact our Lower Highlands neighborhood dental office in Denver today to schedule an initial consultation with Dr. Amanda Pooler or Dr. Stefanie Walker.
+Contact our Lower Highlands neighborhood dental office today to schedule an initial consultation with Dr. Amanda Pooler or Dr. Stefanie Walker.

-- Friendly Team That Personalizes Care for Each Patient
+- Friendly, Experienced Team Offering Personalized Care for Each Patient

 Benefits of Dental Implants

 Dental implants offer a wide range of benefits that cannot be achieved with any other type of restoration, such as:

 - A restoration that can last 30+ years with proper care

 - Improved functionality when eating, chewing, and speaking

 - Improved oral health because of continued jawbone stimulation

 Who Dental Implants Can Help

 Dental implants offer great versatility when treating patients with missing teeth.
 But before we move ahead with your treatment, we need to ensure that dental implants are a good choice for you and that you’re an ideal candidate.